k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 From TDM V8.1 onwards, data generation flows are integrated with the [Fabric Catalog](/articles/39_fabric_catalog/01_catalog_overview.md) to generate synthetic data based on field types.
 Additionally, TDM supports synthetic data generation without using the Fabric Catalog, in cases where the Catalog is not implemented in the TDM project.

-### Data Generation Flows - Implementation Steps
+### Data Generation Flows — Implementation Steps

 #### 1. Sequence Handling

 Map the relevant Sequence names to the related fields in the tables before generating data generation flows.
 This is required in order to include sequence generation within data generation flows.
-The TDM templates can get the sequence mapping either from the TDMSeqSrc2TrgMapping Actor or the Catalog.
+The TDM templates can get the sequence mapping from either the TDMSeqSrc2TrgMapping Actor or the Catalog.

 Click [here](05d_tdm_sequence.md) for Sequence implementation guidelines.

-The generated flow sets the **sequenceId** input argument, which is created in the TDM DB for the generated ID with the following naming convention:
+The generated flow sets the **sequenceId** input argument, which is created in the TDM DB for the generated ID using the following naming convention:

 ```
 Gen_[the sequence name in TDMSeqSrc2TrgMapping or the Catalog's Sequence name]